evergreen-ci/evergreen/docs/02-Test with Evergreen/01-Configure a Project/03-Project-and-Distro-Settings.md

-Enabling version control for configurations on the project page will allow a number of the settings detailed above to also be specified in the project yaml alongside the settings that are specified in ['Project Configuration Files'](01-Project-Configuration-Files.md).
+Enabling version control for configurations on the project page will allow a number of the settings detailed above to also be specified in the project YAML alongside the settings that are specified in ['Project Configuration Files'](01-Project-Configuration-Files.md).
-Evergreen will merge the settings in the project page, repo page, then the yaml, in that order.
-In case of duplicates, like aliases with the same names, the ones defined on the project page will take precedence over those defined in the yaml.
+Evergreen will merge the settings in the project page, repo page, then the YAML, in that order.
+In case of duplicates, like aliases with the same names, the ones defined on the project page will take precedence over those defined in the YAML.

+Note: [included files](01-Project-Configuration-Files.md#include) do not currently support version-controlled configurations.
+Version-controlled configuration must be defined in the main YAML file for it to take effect.

-Below shows example configurations for these settings that can be included within the project yaml and the configuration structure associated with each setting.
+Below shows example configurations for these settings that can be included within the project YAML and the configuration structure associated with each setting.

 ## Aliases